 What you must pay when Services that are covered for you you get these services Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/ clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-You pay a \$0 copay Acupuncture - Routine Prior Authorization may be Unlimited acupuncture visits per year. required.
+You pay a \$0 copay Acupuncture - Routine\ Prior Authorization may be Unlimited acupuncture visits per year. required.
 Referral may be required.
-Ambulance services You pay a \$75 copay per trip for ground ambulance Covered ambulance services, whether for an emergency services. or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest You pay a \$0 copay for scheduled, non-emergency appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the emergency situation, it should be documented that the person's health or if authorized by the plan.
+Ambulance services You pay a \$150 copay per

+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.

-If the covered ambulance services are not for an
+If the covered ambulance services are not for an emergency situation, it should be documented that the